david-a-wheeler/make-booster/make-booster.md

 marker: DD EE ...
 ~~~~

-however, as noted in _The GNU Make book_ by John Graham-Cumming (2015)
+However, as noted in _The GNU Make book_ by John Graham-Cumming (2015)
 page 96, this has a problem.
 If you delete a file that *depends*
 on the marker (sentinel), you must also delete the marker or the files
 won't be rebuilt.